phuang5/IRS-migration-data/README.md

 `ORIGIN` - Refers to the 5-digit FIPS code for the origin of the migrants.

-`DESTINATION` - Refers to the two-digit FIPS code associated with each state.
+`DESTINATION` - Refers to the 5-digit FIPS code for the destination of the migrants.

 `1990:2010` - Refers to number of migrants who moved from ORIGIN to DESTINATION in a given year.

 -   NOTE: there is an additional 5-digit FIPS code in the both the ORIGIN and DESTINATION field.
-This is coded as 99999 and is in reference to all migration flows containing less than 10 tax filers as well as international migration flows.
+This is coded as 99999 and is in reference to all unidentified migration flows containing less than 10 tax filers as well as international migration flows.

 # Correspondence